Health and carers

 Whether you get one or both parts and how much you get depends on how difficult you find everyday tasks and getting around.
 The amount you get depends on how your condition affects you, not the condition itself.
 A healthcare professional will assess you to work out what level of help you need.

-Find out more about PIP and how to claim.
+Find out more about PIP and how to claim on the government website.

 Disability Living Allowance for Adults